matmu/parallelize_cmds/README.md

 Introduction
 -----------
-The absence of queuying systems like Torque or Sungrid requires other possibilities to run jobs in parallel and in a controlled environment.
+To increase the degree of capacity utilization and to take full advantage of the underlying hardware it is sometimes necessary to execute several jobs in parallel.
+One solution could be the use of queying system (e.g. Torque or Sungrid) but on single servers or workstations one often requires a more simple solution.

-This tool provides a simple and convenient solution to run several commands on a single server or workstation in parallel and to controle the number of processes that are running at the same time.
+This tool provides a convenient solution to run several commands on a single server or workstation in parallel and to control the number of processes that are running at the same time.
 It uses the Perl ```fork()``` implementation and consists of a single Perl script with no dependencies.

 Demo